uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 #### Safety - Be aware of your environment

-When using a VR headset you may not be able to see the world around you, it is therefore very important that you clear the space around your space to ensure you don't injure yourself, others or the equipment.
+When using a VR headset you may not be able to see the world around you, it is therefore very important that you clear your space to ensure you don't injure yourself, others or the equipment.

 Please watch the following Meta Video shows you how to safely use the headset.